KirboSoftware/KirboSoftware/README.md

 ## What do I do?

-I'm mostly a Minecraft modder, I use the [Fabric](https://fabricmc.net/) modloader the most.
+I'm mostly a Minecraft modder, I use the [Fabric](https://fabricmc.net/) modloader.
 I do make websites and REST api's but I rather work on other things like making mods for the games I play.

 I love learning new languages and new ways of coding.